Samba de Amigo: Party Central Review

 That is, until the end of 2023.

-Samba de Amigo: Party Central was the first new entry in the series in many years, and released on the Nintendo Switch and received a VR version on Meta Quest.
-Thanks to the Switch and VR using motion controls, the game was able to return to its original maraca based gameplay; however, the game also decided to do something new.
-Rather than focusing on its Latin based soundtrack, Party Central focused more on popular English and Japanese songs, with only a handful of the previously used Latin songs making a return.
-Of course such a move was sure to be controversial for long time fans, but the biggest question of all was nothing more than simply wondering how good the game would actually be.
+Samba de Amigo: Party Central was the first new entry in the series in many years, releasing on the Nintendo Switch and receiving a VR version on Meta Quest.
+Thanks to the Switch and VR using motion controls, the game was able to return to its original maraca-based gameplay.
+However, the game also decided to do something new.
+Rather than focusing on its Latin-based soundtrack, Party Central focused more on popular English and Japanese songs, with only a handful of the previously used Latin songs making a return.
+Of course, such a move was sure to be controversial for long-time fans, but the biggest question of all was simply how good the game would actually be.
 It had been so long since the original, and if the gameplay wasn't as solid as it used to be, then the soundtrack ultimately wouldn't matter.

-Well, after over a year and a half of the game being out, all of the DLC has released, and we now have a complete picture on what Samba de Amigo: Party Central really is.
-So today I'm going to take a look back on my time spent with the game, and hopefully answer all of your questions.
+Well, after over a year and a half of the game being out, all of the DLC has been released, and we now have a complete picture of what Samba de Amigo: Party Central really is.
+So today, I'm going to take a look back on my time spent with the game and hopefully answer all of your questions.

 SAMBA DE AMIGO!

-Samba de Amigo is not a story focused game, instead it is a full on rhythm based party game, and the gameplay is the full on core experience.
-To put it simply, players hold each Joy-Con (or Meta Quest Touch Controller) in each hand, and they shake them to the beat of the song.
-On the screen there are three circles on both the left and right side of the screen, and as notes fly at these circles, the player must then shake the controllers to hit them.
+Samba de Amigo isn't a story-focused game; instead, it's a full-on rhythm-based party experience, with its gameplay being the absolute core.
+To put it simply, players hold a Joy-Con (or Meta Quest Touch Controller) in each hand and shake them to the beat of the song.
+On the screen, there are three circles on both the left and right sides.
+As notes fly towards these circles, players must shake their controllers to hit them.

-Timing is key, and the direction the controllers are facing will determine if the notes are actually hit or not.
-Some notes are rapid shakes, others are combo notes that fly into different positions and have to be hit at the same time, and then there are notes that make you follow their pattern to complete them.
-It starts out pretty simple, but the harder the song, the more notes that need to be hit.
-There are also multiple difficulty settings which up the note count per song, and there are sections that require players to strike poses just to mix things up.
-Songs quickly become a mix match of all these different note types and speeds based on the song settings themselves, and there are additional party events thrown in to make things even harder.
-These events can slow down or speed up songs, or even require specific notes to be hit with a specific hand; it ups the challenge even more than just simply playing on a higher difficulty, and is mainly where the "party" aspect of Party Central comes in.
+Timing is key, and the direction the controllers are facing will determine if the notes are actually hit.
+Some notes require rapid shakes, others are combo notes that fly into different positions and must be hit simultaneously, and then there are notes that make you follow their pattern to complete them.
+It starts out pretty simple, but the harder the song, the more notes need to be hit.
+There are also multiple difficulty settings that increase the note count per song, and sections that require players to strike poses just to mix things up.
+Songs quickly become a mismatch of all these different note types and speeds based on the song settings themselves, and additional party events are thrown in to make things even harder.
+These events can slow down or speed up songs, or even require specific notes to be hit with a specific hand.
+This ramps up the challenge even more than just playing on a higher difficulty, and it's mainly where the "party" aspect of Party Central comes in.

 And honestly, this pretty much sums up the entire gameplay.
-Pick a song, get used to shaking the controllers to the beat, and practice, practice, practice, until you can complete the song with a high score.
-There are however, multiple gameplay modes that do help change things up.
+Pick a song, get used to shaking the controllers to the beat, and practice, practice, practice until you can complete the song with a high score.
+There are, however, multiple gameplay modes that help change things up.

-Love Checker is a weird concept, but is basically a co-op mode that checks to see how "in-sync" you are with your partner.
+Love Checker is a weird concept, but it's basically a co-op mode that checks to see how "in-sync" you are with your partner.
 Does it really check how much in love you are?
-No...
-But it is an alternative multiplayer mode that can be checked out (and one me and my wife pretty much never bother with).
+No. But it is an alternative multiplayer mode that can be checked out (and one my wife and I pretty much never bother with).

-World Party is the final mode, and is the game's main multiplayer PvP mode.
-This mode puts you against other players online to battle it out, with the players with the lowest score being ejected from the match.
-The game keeps going until there is a winner, and hopefully that winner is you!
+World Party is the final mode and is the game's main multiplayer PvP mode.
+This mode pits you against other players online to battle it out, with the players with the lowest score being ejected from the match.
+The game keeps going until there is a winner, and hopefully, that winner is you!

 Overall the modes offered are decent, and do provide a full Samba de Amigo experience; however, I personally spent most of my time simply playing the songs, and doing so in co-op with my wife.
 The other modes were great when I was alone, but this is the type of game that is more fun with others.